JeJoProjects/Daimler_TSS/README.md

 ## TODO

+* Improvements in general command-line inputs parsing.
+* Logging system for better diagnostics.
-* Handling different file output formats, including `.tar`.
+* Handling different file output formats, including `.tar`, and general improvements for the output file creation and handling (i.e FileArchiver class).
 * Unit Tests and Module Tests.
+* Queue system in handling events in EventMgr!
+* Testing in other environments.
-* Documentation.
+* ...